markruth2nd/dark-mode-js/README.md

 Instead of NPM installing animeJS, I simply downloaded the anime.min.js file from the link provided in Github(https://github.com/juliangarnier/anime/) and pasted the file into myproject.
 This is so that I did note need to add package.json files as well as a node modules folder.

 ## Screenshots
+Lightmode prior to click and animation
 ![Lightmode ](./images/Lightmode_before_click.png)
+Darkmode after click and animation
 ![Darkmode ](./images/Darkmore_after_click.png)